NeWildeSache/SAT-Lab/README.md

 ### tasks
 This folder contains all the tasks of the different lab sessions.

-### benchmarks.ipynb and statistics_utils.py
+### tests
-benchmarks does a statistical analysis of different solvers and therefore fulfills the tasks at the end of every lab session and the lab 11. statistics_utils.py contains a class that facilitates the analyses in the benchmarks notebook.
+`benchmarks.ipynb` does a statistical analysis of different solvers and therefore fulfills the tasks at the end of every lab session and the lab 11.
+`statistics_utils.py` contains a class that facilitates the analyses in the benchmarks notebook.

 ## Getting started
 To run all code, it would be advisable to install a fresh python environment and include all packages specified in the requirements.txt or environment.yml file.
 This can be automatically done using pip: